 - The

-) to update it. - Any component within the
+DataContextprovides a shared state (data) and a function (setData) to update it. - Any component within the

-can access these values using theuseContext
+DataContext.Providercan access these values using theuseContexthook.

 When to Use: